 While many of us do not like to think that we will ever need such a plan, too often the lack of advance care planning can result in questioning, confusion, or disagreement among family members trying to envision what you would want if you were unable to speak for yourself.

 Completing a Health Care Proxy is the first step in advance care planning.

 Health care proxy - in Spanish.pdf

 Advance Care Planning/MOLST

 MOLST is not an advance directive.
 Advance directives are legal, not medical, documents.
-They specify who, health care agent, or what, information on a living will, represents a person's preferences, if the person loses capacity to make medical decisions.
+They specify who, (a health care agent), or what, (information on a living will,) represents a person's preferences, if the person loses capacity to make medical decisions.
 Advance directives go into effect only after a patient is declared incapable of making their own medical decisions.